Virginia Medical Marijuana Card Qualifying Conditions

 Full List of Virginia Medical Marijuana Card Qualifying Conditions

 Unlike most states, Virginia does not have an official list of qualifying conditions.
 Registered providers can issue written certificates to patients for any medical condition as long as they believe cannabis will help treat it.
 Some conditions that qualifying patients report include epilepsy, chronic pain, glaucoma, and Parkinson’s disease.

 If the day-to-day effects of a physical, emotional, or psychological condition impact your life, you may be a viable candidate for a medical marijuana certificate.
 Cannabis can address the effects of many chronic and terminal conditions whose symptoms don't respond sufficiently to conventional interventions.

 The best way to assess your suitability and potential benefit from cannabis is by consulting an experienced medical marijuana doctor.

 Don’t Have a Qualifying Condition on This List

 Virginia’s comprehensive cannabis program offers excellent patient access, but its expansiveness may leave you questioning your eligibility for medical marijuana treatment.
 The Sanctuary can help you determine if you meet the requirements for a written certificate and answer your questions about the Virginia medical cannabis program.

-We can then refer you to a registered medical marijuana doctor for a marijuana evaluation to discuss your symptoms and how the use of medical cannabis might be able to address them.
+We can then refer you to a medical marijuana doctor for a marijuana evaluation to discuss your symptoms and how the use of medical cannabis might be able to address them.
 They will issue an MMJ certificate if appropriate, after which you or your legal guardian will be able to visit Virginia cannabis dispensaries and purchase medical cannabis products containing THC and CBD.